Word Meanings - SEEK - Book Publishers vocabulary database

 See REëNFORCEMENT - BEFLATTER

-To flatter excessively. - SEA LEVEL
+To flatter excessively. - UNINTERESTED

 The state of being unconcerned, or of having no share or concern; unconcernedness.
 South.